-For example, marketers might end up messaging consumers who were just passing through a town.
+For example, marketers might end up messaging consumers who were just passing through a town – wasting dollars, and producing ads that are a nuisance for customers.
 A stronger audience would be comprised of audiences who work nearby a certain location, or commute past it every day.
-Messaging drive-by audiences only once could mean a one-time sale – but messaging to audiences who drive by every day could result in repeat business.
 Advanced location intelligence companies make it possible to message beyond the moment, and launch strategic and efficient campaigns that are based on journey patterns.

 The Proof is in The Pudding